May 16th – 17th 2026

 Camping & Lodging Options

-Indoor Gym floor, sleeping space, and showers at the Ross County YMCA, adjacent to Yoctangee Park, are included in TOSRV Registration.
-Limit 100.
+Indoor gym floor sleeping space and showers are available at the Ross County YMCA, located adjacent to Yoctangee Park.

-Hotel Partners – both are 1.5 miles from Yoctangee Park
+Both hotels are located approximately 1.5 miles from Yoctangee Park.

 Off-Site Campgrounds

-Walnut Creek Campground & Resort: Features include large and spacious lots for RV or primitive camping, golf cart trails, and a spring-fed lake.
+- Walnut Creek Campground & Resort – Spacious sites, golf cart trails, and a spring-fed lake

-The Eleanor-Airbnb: A modern Airbnb located in the heart of downtown Chillicothe.
+- The Eleanor – A modern stay in the heart of downtown

 Packet Pickup and Start Logistics